-To guarantee that the system oscillator is started and stabilized, the SST (System Start-up Timer) provides an extra-delay of 1024 system clock pulses when the system awakes from the HALT state or during power-up.
+To guarantee that the system oscillator is started and stabilized, the SST (System Start-up Timer) provides an extra-delay of 1024 or 2 system clock pulses dependent upon the configuration option and software setting when the system awakes from the HALT state or during power-up.
 Awaking from the HALT state or system power-up, the SST delay is added.